httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 UA's upper limit, the UA MAY behave as if the server set the max-age to the UA's upper limit.
-For example, if the UA caps max-age at 5,184,000 seconds (60 days), and an Expect-CT Host sets a max- age directive of 90 days in its Expect-CT header, the UA MAY behave as if the max-age were effectively 60 days.
+For example, if the UA caps max-age at 5,184,000 seconds (60 days), and an Expect-CT Host sets a max- age directive of 90 days in its Expect-CT header field, the UA MAY behave as if the max-age were effectively 60 days.
 (One way to achieve this behavior is for the UA to simply store a value of 60 days instead of the 90-day value provided by the Expect-CT host.)